 - Sensors, Sensors, Sensors.
 The Fire Phone is loaded with sensors and four front-facing cameras that allow the device to create 3D effects not available on other phones.

 - Unlimited Cloud Storage Space.
 Amazon dominates the cloud storage market and they are allowing Fire Phone users unlimited space to store their photos.
+That’s a lot better than having to find storage containers for sale to house all those old albums, right?

 - Customer Service.
 Fire Phone users will have access to Amazon’s excellent Mayday program that allows users to video-conference with a customer service representative for any issue they may have.